Introduction

 Board Approval

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and will be updated annually.
+This statement is made pursuant to section 54(1) of the Act and will be updated annually.